Museum & Education

 Educator Resources

-Plan a field trip to our Chicago or Detroit location, book a virtual presentation for your classroom with one of our Fed Ambassadors, or find resources to enhance your curriculum or support your professional development.
+Plan a field trip to our Chicago or Detroit location, book a virtual presentation for your classroom with one of our Fed Ambassadors, or find resources to enhance your curriculum and support your professional development.

 Book a Field Trip to the Money Museum in Chicago